I would usually start my day with two solid hours of prayer, followed by reading the scriptures as a way to remind myself of God’s faithfulness.

 We’re Both Seeking the Same Thing

 Like you, I need to find rest, peace, and joy for my restless soul.
-A word to soothe my heart and mind; and to remind me that God is in control.
+A word to soothe my heart, mind, and to remind me that God is in control and He can deliver me and you from all of our anxieties and fears.

 At this point, I’m encouraged; that’s why I’ve decided to write about these encouraging Psalms to overcome fear and anxiety.